Kong/kongponents/docs/components/table-view.md

 To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `label`, `input`, and `select` elements (unless they have the `disabled` attribute).
 As such click handlers attached to these element types do not require stopping propagation via `@click.stop`.

+The table in the example below contains buttons, inputs and links to demonstrate how KTableView handles clicks on different interactive elements within the table as well as clicks on its rows.

 <KComponent v-slot="{ data }" :data="{ rowClickEnabled: true }">
   <div class="vertical-container">
     <KInputSwitch